-One of the most important tips for a minimalist bedroom is using color temperature.
-South-facing bedrooms get a lot of direct light, so if you use yours for functions other than sleep, choosing cooler colors may be beneficial.
+One of the most important tips for a minimalist bedroom is using colour temperature.
+South-facing bedrooms get a lot of direct light, so if you use yours for functions other than sleep, choosing cooler colours may be beneficial.

 This cultural Kōno Bairei Japanese art wallpaper is a good way to combine cool and warm tones for a minimalist look.
 Landscape wallpapers help to add an element of interest to an otherwise unfussy room.
 If you experiment with landscapes, make sure you keep everything else simple.

 Love our minimal bedroom design ideas?
-Tells us about your favorite wallpaper styles below!
+Tells us about your favourite wallpaper styles below!
 Or, share your decorating tips for a clean, uncluttered and peaceful bedroom sanctuary.